Updated October 2017

 Analysis and Test Results

 The options for outdoor gear continue to multiply, and hiking pants are no exception.
 You can find pants that convert to shorts, or roll-up to capris, or both!
 And there are ones that repel water, or are highly breathable, or provide ultraviolet ray protection.
-Selecting the right pair for you will depend on a variety of factors, from the main environment you plan to hike into your own personal preferences over pant length and style.
+Selecting the right pair for you will depend on a variety of factors, from the main environment you plan to hike in to your own personal preferences over pant length and style.
 In general, what's typically sold as a hiking pant today is a light-to-medium weight pant that is suitable for spring/summer/fall weather, but the actual temps and conditions you'll be hiking in will vary greatly depending on your locale and elevation.
 If you live in the Pacific Northwest, then a pant with great weather resistance should be your main criteria.
 Conversely, if your main hiking destination is the desert Southwest, then something with great breathability is preferred.
 We explore all these considerations and more in our Buying Advice

 article, and you can also check out our Dream Backpacking Gear List